Imamaddin Khalilov: Career

 Khalilov competed at the 2022 European Taekwondo Championships and won a silver medal.

 In August 2023, he competed at the 2023 European Para Championships and won a gold medal in the −70 kg category.
 In September 2023, he then competed at the World Para Taekwondo Championships and won a gold medal.

 In May 2024, he competed at the 2024 European Taekwondo Championships and won a gold medal.

 He served as a flag bearer for Azerbaijan during the 2024 Summer Paralympics Parade of Nations.
 He represented Azerbaijan at the 2024 Summer Paralympics and won a gold medal in the −70 kg category.

 By the decree of President Ilham Aliyev dated September 10, 2024, Imameddin Khalilov was awarded 200,000 manats for securing first place at the 17th Summer Paralympic Games, while his coach received 100,000 manats.
 Additionally, by another decree of the president on the same date, he was awarded the 1st degree For Service to the Fatherland Order.

+In May 2026, he competed at the 2026 European Taekwondo Championships and won a silver medal.